 Hidden & Add-On Costs to Watch For

-When assessing POS systems, it's crucial to look beyond the sticker price.
+When assessing POS system price, it's crucial to look beyond the sticker price.
 Hidden costs like setup fees or premium support can catch you off guard.

-Some systems might charge for training, online ordering, or integrations that aren’t included in the base price.
-Here’s a breakdown of common hidden costs:
+Some systems might charge for training, online ordering, or integrations that aren't included in the base price.
+Always check for cheapest credit card processing options to minimize transaction costs.
+Here's a breakdown of common hidden costs:

 Maximizing ROI from Your POS Systems Investment